Caffe History, Family Crest & Coats of Arms

 The ancestors of the bearers of the Caffe family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the settlement named Cave in the East Riding of Yorkshire; this area has become the county of Humberside in modern times.
 The name of this settlement is derived from the name of a nearby river, which in turn derived its name from the Old English word caf, which means swift.
 The surname Caffe may also be a variation of the Anglo-Norman name Chaff, a nickname for a bald man.
 The derivation is from the Old French word chauf, which means bald.

 In this latter case, the Magni Rotuli Scaccarii Normanniae listed "Adelina de Cava, and John Cave of Normandy, 1180-95.
 Wyomar had a grant of Cave, Yorkshire, c.
 1090, from Alan, Earl of Richmond and Margaret de Cave and Richard de Cave held from the Church of York c.
 1140.
 The occurrence of the name in Normandy shows the origin of the family, though its name was derived from England."

 Early Origins of the Caffe family

 The surname Caffe was first found in Lancashire, Yorkshire and Northamptonshire.
 Stanford in Northamptonshire has a most interesting story about the family.

 "Shortly after the Conquest, Guy de Reinbudcurt, one of the Norman companions of William, sold the lordship to Benedict, abbot of the Benedictine monastery of Selby, in Yorkshire.
 In 1471, John Cave died [as] vicar of Stanford, having, probably, been presented to the living by his brother, then abbot of Selby.
 After the Dissolution, the manor and advowson were granted by Henry VIII., for the sum of £1194.
 3. 4., to Thomas Cave, Esq.
 The old manor-house of Stanford Hall was situated on the left bank of the Avon in this county; about 1680 it was pulled down by Sir Roger Cave, and a new building was commenced on the right bank, in the county of Leicester, which was completed in 1737.
 In the church is a series of monuments of the Caves, knights and baronets, commencing in 1558, and all in excellent preservation."

 The Hundredorum Rolls of 1273 listed: Roger de Cave in Lincolnshire; and Robert de Cave in Buckinghamshire.
 Later the Yorkshire Poll Tax Rolls of 1379 listed Willelmus del Cave as living there and holding lands at that time.

 Important Dates for the Caffe family

 This web page shows only a small excerpt of our Caffe research.
-Another 113 words (8 lines of text) covering the years 1200, 1655, 1703, 1679, 1680, 1685, 1690, 1681, 1719, 1705, 1637, 1713, 1637, 1657, 1691, 1754 and 1691 are included under the topic Early Caffe History in all our PDF Extended History products and printed products wherever possible.
+Another 113 words (8 lines of text) covering the years 1200, 1568, 1655, 1703, 1679, 1680, 1685, 1690, 1681, 1719, 1705, 1637, 1713, 1637, 1657, 1691, 1754 and 1691 are included under the topic Early Caffe History in all our PDF Extended History products and printed products wherever possible.

 Caffe Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Caffe include Cave, Cayve, Caive, Caves, Caives, Cayves, Cavey, Cavie, Cavy and many more.